Home inspections are an important part of transferring a house from a seller to a buyer, and in the interest of both parties.

 A home inspector will check the plumbing, heating and cooling, electrical systems, and look for structural problems, like a damp basement.
 Inspections reveal needs for repairs or replacements, so you can avoid surprises later.

 A home cannot "pass" or "fail" an inspection, and an inspector will not tell you whether he or she thinks the home is worth the money being offered.
 The inspector's job is strictly to make you aware of repairs that are recommended or necessary.

-- Sellers often have a home inspection before a buyer enters the picture to prepare for property condition issues that may delay closing or even cause the sale to fall through.
+- Sellers often have a home inspection before a buyer enters the picture to prepare for any issues with the property’s condition that could delay closing or even cause the sale to fall through.

-- Buyers have a home inspection to know exactly what they are buying.
-Usually, you call an inspector immediately after you've made an offer on a home.
+- Buyers have a home inspection to find out exactly what they are buying.
+Generally, you should call an inspector immediately after you've made an offer on a home.
 A seller may be willing to renegotiate a price to accommodate needed repairs, or you may decide that the home will take too much work and money.
-However, before you sign any written offer, make sure, or have your attorney make sure, that it includes an inspection clause or other language that says your purchase obligation is contingent on the findings of a professional home inspector.
+Before you sign any written offer, make sure (or have your attorney make sure) that it includes an inspection clause or other language that says your purchase obligation is contingent on the findings of a professional home inspector.